List of national founders: Liberia

 thousands of other African Americans resettled from 1820 based on efforts of the American Colonization Society.
 In 1839, Roberts became Liberia's lieutenant governor and afterwards, its governor (1841–1848).
 He is known as the father of Liberia and officially declared Liberia's independence in 1847.
 The descendants of Roberts and the African American settlers are the Americo-Liberian people.

 Libya

-King Idris Al-sanusi, also known as Idris I of Libya, (1889–1983) was the first and only king of Libya, reigning from 1951 to 1969, and the Chief of the Senussi Muslim order.
+Idris of Libya (1889–1983) was the first and only king of Libya, reigning from 1951 to 1969, and the Chief of the Senussi Muslim order.
 Idris as-Senussi proclaimed an independent Emirate of Cyrenaica in 1949.
 He was also invited to become Emir of Tripolitania, another of the three traditional regions that now constitute modern Libya (the third being Fezzan).
 By accepting he began the process of uniting Libya under a single monarchy.
 A constitution was enacted in 1949 and adopted in October 1951.
 A National Congress elected Idris as King of Libya, and as Idris I he proclaimed the independence of the Kingdom of Libya as a sovereign state on 24 December 1951.